 Please note that all these codes are still with the cat (blue arrow), not with the muffin.

-And what instructions should we give when the condition evaluates to True, that is, when the cat touches the muffin?
-We can display a text that say “Yum Yum!”.
-Here’s how the code looks like:
+And what instructions should we give when the condition evaluates to True, that is when the cat touches the muffin?
+We can display a text that says “Yum Yum!”.
+Here’s what the code looks like:

 At this point, you are done.
 You can play your game and enjoy it!

-Of course, there are many areas to improve here or additional features of the game such as
+There are many areas to improve or features that can be added such as:

-• or moving on to another level where there are another characters (zombies perhaps) that might eat your cat
+- or moving on to another level where there are other characters (zombies perhaps) that might eat the cat

 But I will leave that for you to do.
 Go ahead, challenge yourself!